zapier/zapier-platform-cli/README.md

 * `zapier migrate [1.0.0] [1.0.1] [100%]` - move users between versions, regardless of deployment status
 * `zapier deprecate [1.0.0] [YYYY-MM-DD]` - mark a version as deprecated, but let users continue to use it (we'll email them)
 * `zapier env 1.0.0 [KEY] [value]` - set an environment variable to some value
-* `zapier watch` - continuously sync your app to the Zapier interface, creating a fast feedback loop

 ### Private App Version (default)